amvro23/adsorption/README.md

 ads_H = AdsorptionEnthalpy(x,y)
 ```
-You can obtain the values of Vant Hoff parameters enthalpy and entropy
+You can obtain the values of Vant Hoff parameters enthalpy and entropy,
 ```Python
 ads_H.vant_hoff_params()
 ```